Learning how to get rid of thrips quickly can be the difference between scrapping your plants and salvaging your garden.

 You may have to reapply regularly, particularly after a rainstorm, for this treatment to be effective.

 Another option that is similar to diatomaceous earth is kaolin clay.
-Kaolin clay is equally eco-friendly and coats the foliage of plants with a gritty dust that insects detest.
+Kaolin clay is equally eco-friendly and coats the foliage of plants with gritty dust that insects detest.

 Release Beneficial Insects

 There are several types of beneficial insects that you can introduce to your garden to help with biological control.

 You can do this by planting various plants to attract these beneficial insects, or you can purchase them commercially and release them into your garden.

 Some options include: